JohnVinyard/JohnVinyard.github.io/_posts/2016-08-13-building-a-simple-audio-encoder.markdown

 time-domain signal that can be streamed directly to an audio device

 # The Encoding Idea
-Cosines osciallating at different frequencies serve as pretty good basis functions, and allow us to express pretty much any sound imaginable, but on their own, they don't allow help us to compress the audio much, which is one very desirable feature of an audio encoding.
+Cosines osciallating at different frequencies serve as good basis functions, and allow us to express pretty much any sound imaginable, but on their own, they don't allow us to compress the audio much, which is one very desirable feature of an audio encoding.

 Pure tones don't occur much in natural sounds; nature is full of transients